Biohazardx44/Biohazardx44/README.md

 # Hi, I'm Nikola Ilievski

-I am a dedicated student at SEDC, aspiring to become a proficient full-stack developer.
+I'm a dedicated student at SEDC, aspiring to become a proficient full-stack developer.
 Although this marks the beginning of my career, I'm excited for new challenges and thrilled to see what the future has in store for me.

 ## Want to learn more about me?